zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-26-disembodied-vs-embodied.md

 ---
 title: Disembodied vs. Embodied Meaning
 layout: post
-date: 2024-07-24
+date: 2024-07-26
 ---

 # ðŸ§  Disembodied vs. Embodied Meaning

-One of the core debates in cognitive psychology is whether the meanings of words and concepts are stored as abstract, disembodied symbols â€?or whether they are grounded in sensory and motor experiences.
+One of the core debates in cognitive psychology is whether the meanings of words and concepts are stored as abstract, disembodied symbols ï¿½?or whether they are grounded in sensory and motor experiences.
 This distinction has major implications for how we understand language, memory, and thought.

 ---